 After the hike, we did a mock setup and tear down of our backpacking tent to note the times and any issues we may run into with the tent in the backcountry.
 We ended up adjusting a couple of the strings in the poles.

 Then, we repacked our packs (minus the food and water of course), and settled in to enjoy our evening.
 It was getting cold so we started a fire and enjoyed some time outside.
 Then it was time to get cleaned up and prep dinner.

 For dinner, we made pizzas to cook on the grill.
 Our camping grill of choice is the Big Green Egg Mini Max.
 While its heavier than most small grills out there, we love the way it cooks.
 For us, the way the food turns out makes it worth bringing, but only when we are camping with the RV.

-Normally, Chris makes his own pizza dough ahead of time to bring on the trip.
-This trip he did not have time to do that, and we did not want to spend the extra time it would take to make our own in the RV.
-Our second favorite choice is pre-made dough, which you can find at Kroger, Publix, or Whole Foods.
+You could make own pizza dough ahead of time to bring on the trip.
+Or if you don’t have time or care to do that, grab some pre-made dough, which you can find at Kroger, Publix, or Whole Foods.
 If you don’t feel like dealing with dough, an even easier and still tasty option is Caulipower 10in Pizza Crusts .
 No matter which crust you use, just add your own toppings and throw it on the grill!

 Day 3: Resting & Refueling Day